laravel/nightwatch/notes.md

 ### UI considerations

 - Hide action and render
-- Collapse before and after middleware into a single phase
+- Collapse before and after middleware into a single stage

 ### Flow